tmatos666/Vert.x-Web-Examples/README.md

  7 - VertxRedirectToPageHandler: A simple application using Vert.x.
 Sending data from cliente to server using form and Json.
 Simple demonstration for redirecting pages using "putHeader("content-type", "text/html")"

- 8 - URI redirect and load page with Information based on ID.
+ 8 - URIredirectAndLoadpageWithInfo: URI redirect and load page with Information based on ID.
 Index.html redirect to page2.html (aluno/1) and this page has an onload javascript function that based on the uri fetch info from the server

+ 9 - VertxMultipleDatainJsonObject: Creates an JsonObject with multiple java objects and loads it in the index page apon an onload event